Scientific method

-The scientific method is an empirical method for acquiring knowledge that has characterized the development of science since at least the 17th century (with notable practitioners in previous centuries; see the article history of scientific method for additional detail.)
-It involves careful observation, applying rigorous skepticism about what is observed, given that cognitive assumptions can distort how one interprets the observation.
-It involves formulating hypotheses, via induction, based on such observations; the testability of hypotheses, experimental and the measurement-based statistical testing of deductions drawn from the hypotheses; and refinement (or elimination) of the hypotheses based on the experimental findings.
-These are principles of the scientific method, as distinguished from a definitive series of steps applicable to all scientific enterprises.
+The scientific method is an empirical method for acquiring knowledge that has been referred to while doing science since at least the 17th century.
+Historically, it was developed through the centuries from the ancient and medieval world.
+The scientific method involves careful observation coupled with rigorous skepticism, because cognitive assumptions can distort the interpretation of the observation.
+Scientific inquiry includes creating a testable hypothesis through inductive reasoning, testing it through experiments and statistical analysis, and adjusting or discarding the hypothesis based on the results.

-Although procedures vary from one field of inquiry to another, the underlying process is frequently the same from one field to another.
-The process in the scientific method involves making conjectures (hypothetical explanations), deriving predictions from the hypotheses as logical consequences, and then carrying out experiments or empirical observations based on those predictions.
-A hypothesis is a conjecture, based on knowledge obtained while seeking answers to the question.
-The hypothesis might be very specific, or it might be broad.
-Scientists then test hypotheses by conducting experiments or studies.
-A scientific hypothesis must be falsifiable, implying that it is possible to identify a possible outcome of an experiment or observation that conflicts with predictions deduced from the hypothesis; otherwise, the hypothesis cannot be meaningfully tested.
+Although procedures vary across fields, the underlying process is often similar.
+In more detail: the scientific method involves making conjectures (hypothetical explanations), predicting the logical consequences of hypothesis, then carrying out experiments or empirical observations based on those predictions.
+A hypothesis is a conjecture based on knowledge obtained while seeking answers to the question.
+Hypotheses can be very specific or broad but must be falsifiable, implying that it is possible to identify a possible outcome of an experiment or observation that conflicts with predictions deduced from the hypothesis; otherwise, the hypothesis cannot be meaningfully tested.